-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of student project exhibitions that include evidence of reading, writing, or 95% 95% 95%
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of student project exhibitions that include evidence of reading, writing, or 95% 95% 95% 95%

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 mathematical reasoning skills aligned with CCSS Youth Truth family survey describing the degree to which I understand my school's mission National Percentile Ranking.
-77% 78% 80% Youth Truth family survey: describing the degree I would recommend my school to parents seeking a school for their child.
+77% 78% 79% 80% Youth Truth family survey: describing the degree I would recommend my school to parents seeking a school for their child.
 National Percentile Ranking.
-66% 68% 71%
+66% 68% 69% 75%

-Action # Title Description Total Funds Contributing 1.1 Exhibitions of Student Continue to host biannual exhibitions and invite community members \$0.00 No Learning to participate.
-In addition, HTH schools will continue to convene student led conferences (SLCs) and Presentations of Learning (POLs) where families can hear from their children about their learning,
+Action # Title Description Total Funds Contributing 1.1 Learning Continue to host biannual exhibitions and invite community members to participate.
+In addition, HTH schools will continue to convene student led conferences (SLCs) and Presentations of Learning (POLs) \$0.00 No

-Action # Title Description Total Funds Contributing reflections on academic and Social Emotional Learning (SEL) growth, and goals for the rest of the school year 1.2 Project Based Learning Professional Development Provide professional learning experiences aligned with project based learning instruction for teachers. \$0.00 No
+Action # Title Description Total Funds Contributing where families can hear from their children about their learning, reflections on academic and Social Emotional Learning (SEL) growth, and goals for the rest of the school year 1.2 Project Based Learning Professional Development Provide professional learning experiences aligned with project based learning instruction for teachers. \$0.00 No